Childhood Lead Exposure: Risk Factors: MNPH Data Access - MN Dept. of Health

 Lead-based paint may deteriorate as visible paint chips but is more commonly found as fine dust, which looks like ordinary house dust.
 Lead-painted windows are a special problem because raising and lowering the window creates lead-based paint dust that settles on floors and window wells, even when new paint is put over the old.
 According to the Centers for Disease Control and Prevention (CDC), remodeling old homes can create large quantities of lead dust that may be accidentally inhaled (breathed) or ingested (eaten), especially by children.

-In Minnesota, 21% of housing was built prior to 1950, while about 56% was built prior to 1980.
+In Minnesota, about 20% of housing was built prior to 1950, while about 54% was built prior to 1980 (source: 2021 American Community Survey 5-year estimates).
 There are areas of the state that are more likely to have older housing.
-The majority of counties in southwestern Minnesota have higher percentages of pre-1950 housing than other parts of the state.
+For example, the majority of counties in southwestern Minnesota have higher percentages of pre-1950 housing than other parts of the state.
 Areas of Hennepin, Ramsey, and St. Louis Counties are known to have a high proportion of old homes, among others.
 Children living in older homes are at higher risk for lead exposure and are targeted for screening according to MDH Blood Lead Level Guidelines.

 According to the CDC, young children living in poverty or who reside in older housing have a higher risk of lead exposure.
 The proportion of children living in poverty in Minnesota has consistently remained lower than the national average.